-Suggestions for independent study (I), formative assessment (F) and areas where sustainability may be addressed are included.
-Throughout the scheme of work we have included reference to the Sustainability Development Goals (SDGs 1-17), if and where they are relevant and applicable.
+Suggestions for independent study (I) and formative assessment (F) and areas where sustainability may be addressed are included.
+Throughout the scheme of work we have included reference to the Sustainability Development Goals (SDGs) sdgs.un.org/goals in the first column, if and where they are relevant and applicable.